- What is Squamous Cell Carcinoma in Cats?

 - CBD Oil for Cats with Oral Squamous Cell Carcinoma

 What is Squamous Cell Carcinoma in Cats?

 Also known as oral squamous cell carcinoma (SCC), squamous cell carcinoma in cats is a type of cancer that takes place in the mouths of felines.
-The two most common areas for this type of cancer to arise include the tongue as well as the jaw.
+The two most common areas for this type of cancer to arise include the tongue as well as the upper or lower jaw.

-As cancer, the tumor that SCC causes has the potential to spread throughout the body, even though it begins as a contained cancerous tumor only in the mouth.
+As cancer, most tumors that SCC causes has the potential to spread throughout the body, even though it begins as a contained cancerous tumor only in the mouth.
 So, a malignant oral tumor is one that can soon spread to other parts of your cat's body, which leads to something known as metastasis.

 Symptoms of Squamous Cell Carcinoma (SCC) in Cats

 The symptoms of feline cell carcinoma are important to know about, even when your cat is in tip-top shape.
 Simply being aware of the symptoms of feline oral squamous cell carcinoma can make such a big difference, should your cat ever fall ill with a tumor.

 The most common clinical signs of oral SCC in cats are…